kimccarthy/FinalProjectSolitaire/README.md

                                          |7S|
 ||||   |4S|

+(I will need to figure out how to translate this into github^^ I know how to lay it out in VSCode)

 Where the top 4 piles are for inserting stacks of suits starting with Ace, a discard and draw pile in the corner.
 D = Diamond, H = Heart...

 My gameplay is inspired by the "Easy" Mode on the Google solitaire game (https://www.google.com/search?q=play+solitaire), where a user can click a card